squid-cache/squid-cache.github.io/MultipleInstances.rst

 (of course, relevant path changes may have to be applied).

 And then just run them as you would with a single-install squid setup.

+== Load Balancing behind a single port with iptables ==

+''by Felipe Damasio, Eric Dumazet, Jan Engelhardt''

+The theory of operation is: It puts the new HTTP connection on the extrachain chain.
+There, it marks each connection with a sequential number.
+This marking is latter checked by the PREROUTING chain and forwards it a squid port depending on the mark.

+So, the first connection will be sent to port 3127, the second to 3128, the third to 3129, and the fourth back to 3127 (cycling through the ports on an even distribution).

+The full thread on netfilter-devel where this was developed is here: http://marc.info/?l=netfilter-devel&m=127483388828088&w=2

+(watch the wrap, iptables rules are single lines)
+{{{
+N=3
+first_squid_port=3127

+iptables -t mangle -F
+iptables -t mangle -X
+iptables -t mangle -N DIVERT
+iptables -t mangle -A DIVERT -j MARK --set-mark 1 iptables -t mangle -A DIVERT -j ACCEPT iptables -t mangle -A PREROUTING -p tcp -m socket -j DIVERT

+iptables -t mangle -N extrachain iptables -t mangle -A PREROUTING -p tcp --dport 80 -m conntrack --ctstate NEW -j extrachain

+for i in `seq 0 $((N-1))`; do
+  iptables -t mangle -A extrachain -m statistic --mode nth --every $N --packet $i -j CONNMARK --set-mark $i done

+for i in `seq 0 $((N-1))`; do
+  iptables -t mangle  -A PREROUTING -i eth0 -p tcp --dport 80 -m connmark --mark $i -j TPROXY --tproxy-mark 0x1/0x1  --on-port $((i+first_squid_port)) done
+}}}